ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/on-premises.md

 ```
 (manual-cluster-launcher)=

-## Using Ray Cluster Launcher
+## Using Ray cluster launcher

-The Ray Cluster Launcher is part of the `ray` command line tool.
+The Ray cluster launcher is part of the `ray` command line tool.
 It allows you to start, stop and attach to a running ray cluster using commands such as  `ray up`, `ray down` and `ray attach`.
 You can use pip to install it, or follow [install ray](installation) for more detailed instructions.

 ```bash
 # install ray
 pip install "ray[default]"
 ```

-### Start Ray with the Ray Cluster Launcher
+### Start Ray with the Ray cluster launcher

 The provided [example-full.yaml](https://github.com/ray-project/ray/tree/eacc763c84d47c9c5b86b26a32fd62c685be84e6/python/ray/autoscaler/local/example-full.yaml) cluster config file will create a Ray cluster given a list of nodes.